GoogleCloudPlatformTraining/cpd200-conference-central-python/README.md

 # cpd200-conference-central-python
-Basic foundation for the Conference Central application.
+Used in the CPD200 course - Basic foundation for the Conference Central application.